Kin The Know

 Science is always looking at ways to support brain development in babies, and omega-3s often come up as critical tools for pregnant women.
 DHA is the critical component of cell membranes in the brain for neural function, retina growth and neurotransmitter metabolism.

-A pregnant women's consumption of DHA-rich fish oil means DHA passes into the bloodstream and reaches the baby through placental transfer.
+A pregnant woman's consumption of DHA-rich fish oil means DHA passes into the bloodstream and reaches the baby through placental transfer.

 Babies in the womb need omega-3 fatty acids, especially DHA, for the development of their central nervous system and eyes.